 .
-We work to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software, which information about you might go to third parties, and you will have an opportunit choose not to share the information.
+We work to protect the security of your information during transmission by using Secure Sockets Layer (SSL) software, which above, you will receive notice when information about you might go to third parties, and you will have an opportunity to choose not to share the information.